ankitects/anki-manual/src/deck-options.md

-One important thing to note however is that the trade-off between time spent studying and retention is not linear: we can see here that to increase our retention by 5 per cent, we would have to study 35% more frequently.
+One important thing to note however is that the trade-off between time spent studying and retention is not linear: we can see here that to increase our retention by 5 percentage points, we would have to study 35% more frequently.
 If the material you are learning is very important then it may be worth the extra effort – that is, of course, something you will need to decide for yourself.
 If you are simply worried that you are forgetting too